UW 2019 offense primer: Can Huskies reach new heights with new starting backfield?

 How will Washington’s wide receivers respond to new position coach Junior Adams?
 How will veterans Aaron Fuller, Ty Jones and Quinten Pounds rebound from injuries that kept them out most (or all) of the spring?
 What will Chico McClatcher be capable of after temporarily stepping away from the team last October?
 Will sophomore Terrell Bynum’s spring surge be sustainable?
 Will highly touted redshirt freshmen Austin Osborne, Marquis Spiker and Trey Lowe begin to fulfill their potential?
 Will there be an immediate role for four-star freshman Puka Nacua?

 For now, the answers are out of reach.
-But the good news here is that every Husky wide receiver that caught a pass last season (except for Alex Cook, who switched to safety) is set to return in 2019.
+But the good news here is that every Huskies wide receiver who caught a pass last season (except for Alex Cook, who switched to safety) is set to return in 2019.
 The ceiling is high; the room is positively teeming with talent.

 Still, there needs to be more consistent production than what the Washington wideouts mustered in 2018, and it’s still unclear whether there’s a legitimate game-breaker on the roster.